Cookies ahead

 Consider to use rsync to sync changes up and down.

 Grav allows you to configure different settings based on the domain it is served from.
-For example, if you are developing your Grav site locally, you probably want the debugging enabled while you want it to be disabled, when serving the environment from fortrabbit.
-To that end, you can create domain specific configurations.
-All you need to do is create a new system.yaml configuration file for you custom domain.
+For example, if you are developing your Grav site locally, you probably want debugging enabled while you want it disabled when serving from fortrabbit.
+To that end, you can create domain-specific configurations.
+All you need to do is create a new system.yaml configuration file for your custom domain.
 Say the domain you are using is www.my-grav.tld, you would create the file user/www.my-grav.tld/config/system.yaml, in which you then set:

 debugger: